pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 ### Installing Docker

-For Linux command line users, you can follow these steps to install Docker Community Eedition (CE) for the first time on a new host machine.
+For Linux command line users, you can follow these steps to install Docker Community Edition (CE) for the first time on a new host machine.
 For these instructions, you need to set up the Docker repository.
 Afterward, you can install and update Docker from the repository.

 **SET UP THE REPOSITORY**